 There are an assortment of doomsdays that center on the alignment of celestial bodies doing damage, but the only bodies whose gravity significantly impact Earth are the sun and moon.
 Bodies will always align in certain ways, but all are unrelated to Earthly oblivion.
 By contrast, the flipping of Earth’s poles does take place, but won’t kill anyone, not even the penguins.
 It takes place over thousands of years and is not an immediate occurrence, and so is no threat.

 By far the most well-known of the SciFi hypotheses was Y2K.
 The supposed inability of computers to differentiate 2000 from 1900 was to be the cause of calamity, from crashing airliners all the way to self-launching nuclear missiles.
 In the end, the most harmful result was the rare ATM malfunction.
 This was especially inconvenient to the families who had run low on cash after making food, supply, and shotgun runs as part of their Y2K drills.

 The most ironic thing about this desire for doom from the religions and pseudoscientific is that there are genuine scientific reasons to suspect a horrific ending.
 Earth could be swallowed by the sun, or it might end earlier than that.
 UK astrobiologist Jack O’Malley-James predicts that environmental changes will lead to the extinction of all Earthly inhabitants within 3 billion years.
-He says oceans will evaporate and the last ones left will be microbes in the few water enclaves on what is otherwise a massive, uninhabitable sand dune.
+He says oceans will evaporate and the last organisms left will be microbes in the few water enclaves on what is otherwise a massive, uninhabitable sand dune.

 His ideas are based on scientific models, observation, data, and inference, so they hold little interest for the likes of Hagee, Camping, Lieder, and Noone.
 But an even bigger reason for their indifference is because this doomsday takes place in a distant future.
 They may not think the world revolves around them, but they do think that the end of the world does.